Learning with Confidence Together

 The ELSAs in this school are Maxine O’Mara Roberts and Tara Cato.

-The SENDCO, with the consent of the parent, may feel it is appropriate to coordinate additional support for children to access for example, a key person, time with member of SLT or leadership team, an external referral to CAHMS (Child and Adolescent Mental Health Service), or an external therapeutic intervention.
-The school does not have the budget to provide specialist therapeutic support ‘in house’.
+The SENDCOs, with the consent of the parent, may feel it is appropriate to coordinate additional support for children to access for example, a key person, time with member of SLT or leadership team, an external referral to CAMHS (Child and Adolescent Mental Health Service), or an external therapeutic intervention.
+The SENDCOs can advise where specialist therapeutic support can be found.